vncntt/rl_stuff/logs.md

 1/13:

-Next up:
-- work through creating and building environments
-- read through the sections of [User Guide Concepts](https://maniskill.readthedocs.io/en/latest/user_guide/concepts/) and write down some notes
+- read through concepts section. didn't fully understand all of it though.